djbower/spider/README.md

         git clone https://bitbucket.org/psanan/petsc --depth=1 -b psanan/ts-sundials-quad-hack petsc-quad-direct
         cd petsc-quad-direct

 2. Configure PETSc using the following command.
 Crucially, in the next step we point PETSc to the quadruple precision installation of SUNDIALS that we just created (change /somewhere/to/install to the place that you installed SUNDIALS).
-[Aside] For a debug build, amend the command to use `--with-debugging=1`
+For a debug build, amend the command to use `--with-debugging=1`

         ./configure --with-debugging=0 --with-fc=0 --with-cxx=0 --with-cc=gcc --with-precision=__float128 --with-sundials=1 --with-sundials-dir=/somewhere/to/install/sundials-quad/install --download-mpich --download-f2cblaslapack --COPTFLAGS="-g -O3" --CXXOPTFLAGS="-g -O3"